voxpelli/list-dependents-cli/README.md

 ## Commands

 * `list-dependents filter` – narrows down an existing list of modules
+* `list-dependents format` – pretty prints a list to the terminal or as markdown
 * `list-dependents list` – creates or updates list of dependent modules
 * `list-dependents refresh` – refreshes the data within a list of modules